JoshuaGensel/dmMIMESim/README.md

 First round MIME:
 1. Simulate sequence variants in pool of a wild type sequence (random mutagenesis 1)
-2. Randomly assign fitness values for each position-wise mutation and pairwise epistatic effects
+2. Prove ground-truth or randomly assign fitness values for each position-wise mutation and pairwise epistatic effects
 3. Derive species frequencies in equilibrium
 4. Add statistical noise
 5. Output positionwise mutant counts, sequences and the groundtruth